+It's the people's responsibility then to listen and to pay attention.
 So, they were warning the people about a crisis that was coming.
-I remember a number of years ago when I was living in Florida and that was the first time that we had experienced a hurricane.
-While I was there, I decided that I wanted to go down to the beach and see a hurricane up close.
-I remember a policeman being on the bridge as we were going across the intercostal waterway, warning us with some very colorful metaphors that we needed to get away.
-When I think of the prophets, I think about that policeman standing on the bridge warning about the imminent danger.
-That was the role in the mission of the prophets and Jeremiah in particular.
+I remember a number of years ago when I was living in Florida and there was the first time that we had experienced a hurricane while I was there and decided that I wanted to go down to the beach and see a hurricane up close.

+And I remember a policeman being on the bridge as we were going across the intercoastal waterway, warning us with some very colorful metaphors that we needed to get away.
+And when I think of the prophets, I think about that policeman standing on the bridge warning about the imminent danger.
+And that was the role and the mission of the prophets and of Jeremiah in particular.

 Jeremiah is warning the people that the Babylonians are coming and that they need to repent and change their ways because God is preparing to judge them.

-Now I think the second way that we should think about the prophets is that they are the spokesmen of God the word prophet essentially means called one and the prophets are messengers of God.
-350 times in the prophets we see the expression, "thus says the Lord."
-Some people have the image or the conception of an Old Testament prophet that they were like political commentators who had especially keen insight into the political or religious affairs of their day.
+Now, I think the second way that we should think about the prophets is that they are the spokesmen of God.
+The word prophet essentially means called one.

+The prophets are messengers of God.
+350 times in the prophets, we see the expression, Thus says the Lord.
+Some people imagine that Old Testament prophets were like political commentators who had especially keen insight into the political or religious affairs of their day.

 That's not really a biblical understanding.
-More than that they are messengers of God who are speaking the Word of God.
-2 Timothy 3 reminds us that "all Scripture is god-breathed."
-It's spoken by God and so as the prophets were speaking their message, it was not just brilliant observations of people who had insight into their culture and their circumstances.
+More than that, they are messengers of God who are speaking the word of God.
+Second Timothy chapter three reminds us that all scripture is God-breathed.

+It's spoken by God.
+As the prophets were speaking their message, they were not just brilliant observations of people who had insight into their culture and their circumstances.
 They were speaking a message from God.

-2 Peter 1 says that "No scripture" or "No prophecy ever came by private interpretation, but holy men of God spoke as they were moved along by the Spirit of God."
-The image that Peter uses there is of a sail being guided by the wind.
+Second Peter chapter one says that no scripture or no prophecy ever came by private interpretation, but holy men of God spoke as they were moved along by the spirit of God.
+The image that Peter uses is of a sail being guided by the wind.
 That's the way the prophets were guided and directed by God.

 So, we're going to be looking at Jeremiah as a spokesman of God.
-In the book of Jeremiah that's especially important in the way that the prophet is portrayed throughout the book of Jeremiah.
+And in the book of Jeremiah, that's especially important in the way that the prophet is portrayed.
+Throughout the book of Jeremiah, the words of God and the words of the prophet are going to be identified as one and the same.

-The words of God and the words of the Prophet are going to be identified as one and the same.
-In fact, in the first verse of the book of Jeremiah, says, "the words of Jeremiah."
-Then in verse 2, "through whom the word of the Lord came.
-There's an idea often that the Bible contains the Word of God or the Bible is a testimony to the Word of God that really doesn't go along with the theology of Jeremiah because Jeremiah is going to say the words of the human prophet are actually the words of God himself.
+In fact, in the first verse of the book of Jeremiah, it says the words of Jeremiah, and then in verse two, through whom the word of the Lord came.
+There's an idea often that the Bible contains the word of God, or the Bible is a testimony to the word of God, that really doesn't go along with the theology of Jeremiah because Jeremiah is going to say the words of the human prophet are actually the words of God himself.
+And we're going to see that in various ways in the book.